rkk1995/Notes/docs/zookeeper/zookeeper.md

 - For write methods, ZooKeeper accepts an optional expected version number(for example, `setData(path, data, version)`).
 If set, the write succeeds only if the actual version number of znode matches the expected one.
 - ZooKeeper client maintains session with ZooKeeper through heartbeat messages.

+1. create(path, data, flags(regular, ephemeral, sequential))
+2. delete(path, version): deletes if version matches
+3. exists(path, watch): watch is bool
+4. getData(path, watch)
+5. setData(path, data, version): sets if version matches
+6. getChildren(path, watch)
+7. sync(path): waits for all pending writes to complete

 ## Implementation

 - ZooKeeper service comprises an ensemble of servers that each has replicated ZooKeeper data.
 One is leader and the rest are followers.
 - Read requests are handled locally at each server, so it may return stale data since some committed transactions are not applied on that server yet.
 - Write requests are forwarded to leader.
 Leader (1) calculates the new system state to transform write requests into idempotent transactions and (2) broadcast the state changes to other servers through atomic broadcast protocol ZAB.
 - ZooKeeper uses TCP so message order is maintained by network.
 - ZooKeeper uses replay log and periodic snapshots for recoverability.
-ZooKeeper state is not locked when taking the snapshot, but idempotent transactions can be applied twice as long as in order.
+Snapshots are fuzzy since ZooKeeper state is not locked when taking the snapshot.
+After reboot, ZooKeeper constructs a consistent snapshot by replaying all log entries from the point at which the snapshot started.
+Because updates in Zookeeper are idempotent and delivered in the same order, the application-state will be correct after reboot.

 ![components](images/components.jpg)

 ### Atomic Broadcast

 - Zab is an atomic broadcast protocol, uses simple majority quorums to decide on a proposal.
 - Leader executes the requests and broadcasts the change to the ZooKeeper state through Zab.
 - Zab guarantees the changes broadcast by a leader are delivered in order they were sent and all changes from previous leaders are delivered to an established leader before it broadcasts its own changes.